LSchultebraucks/lschultebraucks.github.io/_posts/2019-09-01-flyway-spring-boot.md

 First we need to create a fresh spring boot application.
 You can also add Flyway to your spring boot application if you are already in development or in production and want to begin with database migrations.

 You can create a fresh spring boot application with the [spring initializer](https://start.spring.io/).
 As dependencies choose Web, JPA, Flyway and PostgreSQL.
 That is all you need in the beginning.
-I started added a Book entity.
+I started with adding a Book entity.

 ```java
 package com.lasseschultebraucks.flyway.demo.model;